nodejs/node/doc/api/dgram.md

 });
 ```

-Sending multiple buffers might be faster or slower depending on your
+Sending multiple buffers might be faster or slower depending on the
-application and operating system: benchmark it.
-Usually it is faster.
+application and operating system.
+It is important to run benchmarks to
+determine the optimal strategy on a case-by-case basis.
+Generally speaking,
+however, sending multiple buffers is faster.

 **A Note about UDP datagram size**